Robert-M-Lucas/h-mail/docs/generated/BigUintField.md

 # BigUintField

-A base-64 little-endian encoding of a large unsigned integer
+A base-64 (standard alphabet, with padding) little-endian encoding of a large unsigned integer

 ### Type: `string`